 Note that the equations of the layered monoidal theories imply that~\eqref{ecirc-layers} is a commutative square.
 We use this to define the {\em impedance box} of~\cite{electrical-circuits}. \begin{definition}[Impedance box] Let $C$ be a generator of $\Imp$ (i.e.~a term with exactly one input and output in $\GAA$).
 Define the {\em impedance box} as the following box-cobox combination: \scalebox{0.65}{\tikzfig{journal-figures/impedance-box-definition}}. \end{definition}

 The impedance box can now be treated like in~\cite{electrical-circuits}, where it is introduced as an additional set of generators for $\ECirc$.
 However, viewing the impedance box as an emergent feature of the layered monoidal theory reveals some subtleties, as we will see in the following proposition.
-Note that the scalar $-1$ is abbreviated as the black square in~\eqref{eq:imp-box-iii}. \begin{proposition}[Lemma~1 in~\cite{electrical-circuits}] The following bidirectional 2-cells and equations are derivable:
+Note that the scalar $-1$ is abbreviated as the black square in~\eqref{eq:imp-box-iii}. \begin{proposition}[Lemma~1 in~\cite{electrical-circuits}] The following equations are derivable:

-where the superscript $\mathcal I$ in~\eqref{eq:imp-box-i}, \eqref{eq:imp-box-ii} and~\eqref{eq:imp-box-iii} means we need to quotient the terms in $\ECirc$ by equality under the functor $\mathcal I$ in order to derive these equations (the bidirectional 2-cells in~\eqref{eq:imp-box-i} are derivable without any additional equations).
-In other words, by Proposition~\ref{prop:cobox-iff-faithful}, we need to add the following equation to the layered monoidal theory: \scalebox{.65}{\tikzfig{journal-figures/i-cobox-id-eqn}}. \end{proposition} The first difference between Proposition~\ref{prop:impedance-box-derived} and Lemma~1 in~\cite{electrical-circuits} is that we are able to derive equation~\eqref{eq:imp-box-iv} and the bidirectional 2-cells in~\eqref{eq:imp-box-i} without quotienting $\ECirc$ by the equality under the translation functor to $\GAA$.
-Instead, they hold by virtue of the cobox being applied to all the wires on both sides of the equation: compare this to~\eqref{eq:imp-box-iii}, where we have to assume additional equations in order to apply the cobox to the wires that bypass the impedance box on the top and on the bottom on the left-hand side of the equation.
+\end{proposition} The first difference between Proposition~\ref{prop:impedance-box-derived} and Lemma~1 in~\cite{electrical-circuits} is that we can, in fact, derive equation~\eqref{eq:imp-box-iv} without quotienting $\ECirc$ by the equality under the translation functor to $\GAA$, i.e.~without assuming the last equality of the theory.
+Up to bidirectional 2-cells, we can even derive equation~\eqref{eq:imp-box-i} without this last equality.